 - Who's Accredited

-In May 2007, the members of the ANAB Management Systems Accreditation Council decided to explore what they could do to demonstrate the value of accredited certification.
+In May 2007, the members of the ANAB Management Systems Accreditation Committee decided to explore what they could do to demonstrate the value of accredited certification.
 One outcome was a document titled "The Certification Client Bill of Rights and Responsibilities," a tool to promote understanding of accredited certification.

 Third-party accredited certification is a professional relationship between a client being certified, the certification body (CB), the CB's auditors, the accreditation body (AB), and the AB's assessors.
 In the United States, the recognized AB for management systems certification is the ANSI-ASQ National Accreditation Board (ANAB), a signatory of the International Accreditation Forum multilateral recognition arrangements for quality and environmental management systems.

 These parties all contribute to the integrity of accredited certification and continual improvement based on processes that assure capability, competence, and impartiality.
 From time to time, a certified client may be dissatisfied with the services of a CB or CB auditor.
 Options include leaving one CB for another.
 However, continual improvement also applies to CBs and CB auditors.
 Therefore, certified clients are encouraged to provide feedback to ANAB whenever they sense inadequacy with their CB.
 Thus, herewith is the Client Bill of Rights and Responsibilities.

 The client has a Right to expect:

 That the audit team assigned to the audit has the collective competence with regard to the processes or services that the client lists in its scope of certification.

 The audit team to perform a thorough audit of the processes that support the management system, and to collect through interviews of personnel, observation, and review of documents the objective evidence necessary to determine conformance or nonconformance to the requirements of the relevant standard(s).